Microbiology of decomposition

 Microbiology of decomposition is the study of all microorganisms involved in decomposition, the chemical and physical processes during which organic matter is broken down and reduced to its original elements.

-Decomposition microbiology can be divided between two fields of interest, namely the decomposition of plant materials and the decomposition of cadavers and carcasses.
+Decomposition microbiology can be divided into two fields of interest, namely the decomposition of plant materials and the decomposition of cadavers and carcasses.

 The decomposition of plant materials is commonly studied in order to understand the cycling of carbon within a given environment and to understand the subsequent impacts on soil quality.
 Plant material decomposition is also often referred to as composting.
 The decomposition of cadavers and carcasses has become an important field of study within forensic taphonomy.

 Decomposition microbiology of plant materials

 The breakdown of vegetation is highly dependent on oxygen and moisture levels.
 During decomposition, microorganisms require oxygen for their respiration.
 If anaerobic conditions dominate the decomposition environment, microbial activity will be slow and thus decomposition will be slow.
 Appropriate moisture levels are required for microorganisms to proliferate and to actively decompose organic matter.
 In arid environments, bacteria and fungi dry out and are unable to take part in decomposition.
 In wet environments, anaerobic conditions will develop and decomposition can also be considerably slowed down.
 Decomposing microorganisms also require the appropriate plant substrates in order to achieve good levels of decomposition.
 This usually translates to having appropriate carbon to nitrogen ratios (C:N).
 The ideal composting carbon-to-nitrogen ratio is thought to be approximately 30:1.
 As in any microbial process, the decomposition of plant litter by microorganisms will also be dependent on temperature.
 For example, leaves on the ground will not undergo decomposition during the winter months where snow cover occurs as temperatures are too low to sustain microbial activities.